 Worker dies after fall in Manaus

-On Sunday, public prosecutors said conditions at the Arena Amazonia, in the city of Manaus, were “unacceptably dangerous” and many problems needed to be resolved, Sky News reported.
+Public prosecutors told the judge conditions at the Arena Amazonia, in the city of Manaus, were “unacceptably dangerous” and many problems needed to be resolved, Sky News reported.

 Andrade Gutierrez, the company overseeing construction, stopped work on Saturday as a mark of respect.